OpenDSA/OpenDSA/RST/en/java4python/definingclasses.rst

     }

 Notice that we have declared the numerator and denominator to be private.
-This means that the compiler will generate an error if another method tries to write code like the following:
+This means that the compiler will generate an error if a method in another class includes code like the following:

 ::

     Fraction f = new Fraction(1,2);
     Integer y = f.numerator * 10;

-Direct access to instance variables is not allowed.
-Therefore if we legitimately want to be able to access information such as the numerator or denominator for a particular fraction we must have getter methods.
+Direct access to private instance variables from another class is not allowed.
+Therefore if we
+legitimately want to be able to access information such as the numerator or denominator for a particular fraction we must have getter methods.
+If we want to be able to modify an instance variable from another class, we need to provide a setter method.
-It is very common programming practice to provide getter and setter methods for instance variables in Java.

 ::